Guides

 Typically Not Included (Additional Costs)

-• Court filing fees: $325 in Utah
+• Court filing fees: check Utah Courts' current fee schedule before budgeting

 • Drafting formal legal documents: Converting MOU to Stipulation and Order

-• QDRO preparation: $500-$2,000 for retirement account division
+• QDRO preparation: separately billed if retirement account division requires a qualified order

 Hidden Costs Most People Do Not Think About